opensearch-project/documentation-website/_benchmark/reference/commands/run.md

 ### Distributions

-The following options set which version of OpenSearch and the OpenSearch plugins the benchmark test uses:
+The following options set which version of OpenSearch and the OpenSearch plugins the benchmark run uses:

 - `--distribution-version`: Downloads the specified OpenSearch distribution based on version number.
 For a list of released OpenSearch versions, see [Version history](https://opensearch.org/docs/version-history/).
 - `--distribution-repository`: Defines the repository from where the OpenSearch distribution should be downloaded.
 Default is `release`.
-- `--revision`: Defines the current source code revision to use for running a benchmark test.
+- `--revision`: Defines the current source code revision to use for running a benchmark run.
 Default is `current`.
    - `current`: Uses the source tree's current revision based on your OpenSearch distribution.
    - `latest`: Fetches the latest revision from the main branch of the source tree.
    - You can also use a timestamp or commit ID from the source tree.
 When using a timestamp, specify `@ts`, where "ts" is a valid ISO 8601 timestamp, for example, `@2013-07-27T10:37:00Z`.